asdfghjkxd/Sample-Codes/revamped_application/README.md

 * `certifi`: Provides updated information on Root Certificate Authority
 * `pyOpenSSL`: Provides SSL functionalities
 * `coverage`: Provides code coverage reports for unit tests
+* `email-validator`: Validate Email strings

 There are 2 ways to install Python, along with the necessary libraries: Using `Python` directly, or through a package and environment manager such as `conda`.

+>  ❗ You are **highly recommended** to follow the `conda` installation steps, as it reduces the risk of you accidentally
+> breaking your base Python environment!

 ### Python